-I usually give everybody I know crocheted dishrags for gifts.
-This year I thought of something less lame-- and FREE to make because they're made from scraps and an old towel!
-Even to knit dishrags I would have had to buy cotton yarn :-)
+This year I thought of something less lame than crocheted dishrags -- and FREE to make because they're made from scraps and an old towel!

 I looked on Google for instructions for quilted potholders, and found a bunch that used bias binding, like commercial potholders.

-It's so hard to sew bias binding on straight unless you're a sewing genius!
-How about just cut the backing larger and wrap it around both layers?
+It's so hard to sew bias binding on straight.
+Why not cut the backing larger and wrap it around both layers?
 That way it's got the binding look, but I can pull the binding tight in front while sewing, and it doesn't matter what's happening on the back layer.

-Wrapping CHRISTMAS presents gave me an idea of how to do the corners.
-Christmas wrapping is a skill set I already have :-D
+Wrapping presents gave me an idea of how to do the corners.

-Blue ones are for a Navy blue kitchen!
-Next is some to match Kitchenaid red.
+Next project is some to match Kitchenaid red.

-I found some scraps just right, a long piece 2" wide with red apples, this red and white fabric that was 5" wide, a bit of black with apples on it, and quite a big red piece with little white hearts, plenty for the back and binding of the potholders.
+I found some scraps just right, a long piece 2" wide with red apples, some red and white fabric that was 5" wide, a bit of black with apples on it, and quite a big red piece with little white hearts, plenty for the back and binding.

-I designed the perfect pattern to use the available fabric...
+I designed the perfect pattern to make use of the available fabric...

-Cut the apple pieces 1/2 inch shorter and my fix didn't work.
-If this keeps up long enough we'll end up with a pile of scraps.
+So I cut the apple pieces 1/2 inch shorter, and then my fix didn't work.
+If this keeps up long enough I'll end up with a pile of scraps.

 Sulked, went to bed.

-Woke up and thought of a better pattern!
+Woke up and thought of an even better solution!

 For this I need 2.5 x 2.5 squares and 1.5 x 4.5 strips.
 The red apple fabric is the right size.
 Here we go.